digistackops-python-org/Python-3-tier-UMS-Local/README.md

 ```
 use user-account
 ```
-Create a user with read/write access to the 'user-account' database
+Create a user "appuser" with read/write access to the 'user-account' database
 ```
 db.createUser({
   user: "appuser",